Agathodaimon (band): History

-In 1999, Vampallens decided to quit the band in order to dedicate himself fully to his main project Nocte Obducta.
-He was replaced by female keyboardist Christine S.
+In 1999, Vampallens quit the band to dedicate himself to his main project, Nocte Obducta.
+He was replaced with female keyboardist Christine S.

-To record their second album – Higher Art of Rebellion – the band travelled to Romania, in order to be able to play together with Vlad.
-The vocalist Akaias also participated in the recording of this album, as well as singer Dan Byron performing clean vocals.
+The band travelled to Romania to record their second album, Higher Art of Rebellion, with Vlad.
+Vocalist Akaias also participated in the recording, as well as singer Dan Byron performing clean vocals.
 Recordings took place at Magic Sound in Bucharest.
 A European tour as headliner with Graveworm and Siebenbürgen followed.

-After a short hiatus, the band recorded the album Chapter III in 2001 at the Kohlekeller Studio in Germany.
+After a hiatus, the band recorded the album Chapter III in 2001 at the Kohlekeller Studio in Germany.

-Some changes to the band's structure followed, with Vlad definitely quitting the band, soon followed by Marko and Christine.

-Marko did leave because of health problems and quit making music, while Christine formed her own band Demonic Symphony, where she handles bass guitar and vocals.
-Marko and Christine were replaced by Darin Smith and Felix Ü. Walzer.
+Vlad definitely quit the band, followed by Marko and Christine.
+The former left because of health problems, while the latter formed the band Demonic Symphony, where she plays bass and sings.
+Marko and Christine were replaced with Darin Smith and Felix Ü. Walzer.

-In 2004 the band released the album Serpent's Embrace, which again was recorded at Kohlekeller Studio with Kristian Kohlmannslehner as producer.
+In 2004, the band released the album Serpent's Embrace, recorded at Kohlekeller Studio with producer Kristian Kohlmannslehner.

-In early 2006 personal differences led to the split of Eddy and the rest of the band.
-A new bass player named Till (formerly active in Misanthropic, where Matthias also played drums for a while) joined the ranks, and the song writing for the next album took place.
-Singer, guitarist Frank "Akaias" Nordmann left in January 2007 to carry on with other musical interests.
+In early 2006, personal differences led to Eddy quitting the band.
+New bass player Till (formerly active in Misanthropic, where Matthias also played drums for a while) joined, and songwriting for the next album took place.
+Singer, guitarist Frank "Akaias" Nordmann left in January 2007 to pursue other musical interests.

-Matthias and Jonas left the band in 2008, with Manuel Steitz taking over on drums, and in October 2008, the band announced that they had recruited a new singer, Ashtrael.
+Matthias and Jonas left the band in 2008.
+Manuel Steitz took over on drums.
+In October 2008, the band announced that they had recruited new singer Ashtrael.

-In 2009 the band released their fifth studio album Phoenix.
-The next album In Darkness was released in 2013 on Massacre Records.
+In 2009, the band released their fifth studio album, Phoenix.
+The next album, In Darkness, was released in 2013 on Massacre Records.

-On 28 October 2014 the band announced that they had broken up due to some members not being fully dedicated to the band, but that they could possibly reunite in the future.
+On 28 October 2014, the band broke up due to some members not being fully dedicated to the band, but stated that they could reunite in the future.

-In February 2020 the band announced that they had reunited.
-They released their seventh album The Seven on 18 March 2022.
+In February 2020, the band reunited.
+They released their seventh album, The Seven, on 18 March 2022.